 - Install App updates from the App Store

-- Install System data file and Security updates
+- Install System data files and Security updates

-Select the option you wish to required and click OK button.
-Mostly the update happens on the midnight or when the Mac is not in use.
-But the active internet connection is required for the updates.
+Select the option you wish to required and click the OK button.
+Mostly the update happens at midnight or when the Mac is not in use.
+But an active internet connection is required for the updates.

-Once you have checked for automatic updates, Mac automatically scans for latest Mac OS version periodically and update it.
+Once you have checked for automatic updates, Mac automatically scans for the latest Mac OS version periodically and updates it.